candi955/LottoProject/README.md

 # within all of the program header notes.
 It's basically a lottery prediction program, with various menus that have different
 # ways to look at lottery numbers.
 It is based off of the winning AZ Powerball numbers from January until July 2019; a very
 # small set of data.
 However, this was due to the time constraints of the due date on the school project.
 # There were also many different APIs utilized.
-There are a few programs that, in reality, I might have chosen a different way
+There are a few files that, in reality, I might have chosen a different way (API)
 # to implement them.
 However, as this program was built over the period of a school course, the course often required me to show
-# the ability to utilize particular APIs, and thus they are now included within my project, to sometimes perform seemingly random
+# the ability to utilize particular APIs, which thus are now included within my project, to sometimes perform seemingly random
 # tasks.
 Although I utilized referenced projects online and from books and websites to create this, I attempted to update all the
 # code by adding User-Input, menus, and pulling my data from homemade data sources.
 Basically, I attempted to individualize
 # everything.
 I'm hoping if anybody else is ever attempting the same thing with their code, that they might be able to utilize this